lacastar/polkadot-championship-2023/polkai/ChatGPTSummary.md

 2. **Overfitting Risks:**
    - *Con:* Overfitting is a concern when customizing GPT, especially if the training dataset is too small or not representative.
 This can result in a model that performs well on training data but poorly on new, unseen data.

-5. **Dependency on Training Infrastructure:**
+3. **Dependency on Training Infrastructure:**
    - *Con:* Training a customized GPT model demands significant computational resources.
 We must have access to powerful hardware or cloud-based solutions, which can incur additional costs.

-6. **Centralized knowledge base:**
+4. **Centralized knowledge base:**
    - *Con:* Having a knowledge base in one place is not decentralized, but the same stands for gitlab/github

-## Conclusion
+## Closing words

 By accepting the cons coming with the technology it's possible to provide better tailored and more user-friendly opportunity for the community to work with.
 It can reduce the time needed for finding information and can give better and more accurate results.